Vuxoni/Core-Configuration-Docs/_configplist/02-AMD/01-Desktop/04-5XXX/02-ACPI.md

 <h2 class="key-title">Quirks</h2>

 This section has settings related to compatibility and workarounds for issues in firmware or OS handling of ACPI.
+The settings can be left as listed below for almost all systems.

 |        Key        |   Type    |  Value  |
 | ----------------- | --------- | ------- |